TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 _Text Messages_

 We distribute mobile coupons and other text messages to devices of guests who have requested this information via an opt in request.
-To opt out of Target mobile messaging, reply “stop” to text messages sent from 827438 (TARGET).
+To opt out of Target mobile messaging, reply "stop" to text messages sent from 827438 (TARGET).
 This will opt you out of all Target text message campaigns from 827438 (TARGET).
-To opt out of Target Healthful text messaging, reply “stop” to 84879 or call 888-347-4944.
+To opt out of Target Healthful text messaging, reply "stop" to 84879 or call 888-347-4944.

 _Push Notifications_